tiffany-nguyen/CodonAdjust/README.md

 		Values smaller than a threshold of 10^(-15) in MSE_opt.all.csv are rounded to 0, and output to this file.

-* Output for program with IUPAC code
+* Output for option with IUPAC code

 	Optimization results for each IUPAC code will be output to a subfolder in the outdir with  IUPAC code as folder name.
 The best IUPAC code for each input AA profile is searched from all 3,375 IUPAC codes, be output to the **BEST** folder in the outdir.